marionleroutier/marionleroutier.github.io/_pages/research.md

     </p>
     </details>

-_Recent and upcoming [*] presentations_: CIRED, Cergy workshop on gender and environment, Sciences-Po CRIS, LSE workshop on Gender Inequality (by co-author), Mannheim Energy conference*, EAERE 2025*
+_Recent and upcoming [*] presentations_: CIRED, Cergy workshop on gender and environment, Sciences-Po CRIS, LSE workshop on Gender Inequality (by co-author), Mannheim Energy conference, EAERE 2025*

 ## Work in progress